Join me!

 Use citrus-scented melts to make your home smell fresh, clean, and welcoming.
 Give a pretty wax warmer along with some homemade citrus wax melts topped with lemon, lime, and orange zest.

-An ice cube mold is a perfect size for these wax melts.
+An ice cube mould is a perfect size for these wax melts.
 You will want to make enough to give away and keep some for yourself, too.
 Pro tip: just don’t use a grapefruit scent before a dinner party, because it is said to curb the appetite!

 Materials